cdktf/cdktf-provider-helm/docs/dataHelmTemplate.go.md

 - *Type:* interface{}

-Will wait until all resources are in a ready state before marking the release as successful.
+Will wait until all resources are in a ready state before marking the release as successful.Defaults to `true`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/helm/2.14.0/docs/data-sources/template#wait DataHelmTemplate#wait}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/helm/2.14.1/docs/data-sources/template#wait DataHelmTemplate#wait}

 ---